rust-lang/book/2018-edition/src/ch01-03-hello-cargo.md

 $ cd hello_cargo
 ```

-The first command creates a new binary executable called *hello_cargo*.
+The first command creates a new directory called *hello_cargo*.
+We’ve named
-We’ve named our project *hello_cargo*, and Cargo creates its files in a directory
+our project *hello_cargo*, and Cargo creates its files in a directory of the
-of the same name.
+same name.

 Go into the *hello_cargo* directory and list the files.
 You’ll see that Cargo
 has generated two files and one directory for us: a *Cargo.toml* file and a